Drive sales on autopilot with ecommerce-focused featuresSee Features

 It addresses the basic assumption you made before you started your store: that people actually wanted to buy your products.

-This is particularly difficult problem to address because it may mean having to change the entire direction of your store.
+This is a particularly difficult problem to address because it may mean having to change the entire direction of your store.

 The problem that many new ecommerce stores have is that they may not have done enough research in finding the best products to sell.